Pliny II.14

 similes: nominative plural, it takes a dative, actoribus (385.2).

-manceps: the "agent" of the hired actors.
+manceps: the "agent" of the hired audience.

-conducti et redempti: perfect passive participles agreeing with
+conducti et redempti: perfect passive participles agreeing with auditors.

-in media basilica: the basilica Julia was the location of the
+in media basilica: the basilica Julia was the location of the centumviral courts.
+Pliny emphasizes that this shameful transaction occurred right out in public.

 tam: demonstrative adverb, correlative with quam (323g).